LuxDL/DocumenterVitepress.jl/docs/src/getting_started.md

             └── style.css
 ```

-You can ignore the rest of the files which are actually in `DocumenterVitepress/docs/src` for now - those show how to use advanced APIs.
+You can ignore the rest of the files which are actually in `DocumenterVitepress/docs/src` for now - those show how to use advanced APIs, like

 ## VitePress Installation